Slovenia set to ban Janssen vaccine after woman's death | Health

 Slovenia set to ban Janssen vaccine after woman's death

+Simonovic said the woman developed thrombosis after receiving the vaccine.
+"There is no greater priority than the safety and well-being of the people we serve, and we carefully review reports of adverse events in individuals receiving our medicines or vaccines," Johnson & Johnson said in a response to Reuters' request for a comment.

+"Any report about an individual receiving our COVID-19 vaccine and our assessment of that report is shared with the U.S. Food and Drug Administration and other appropriate health authorities," it added.
 Health Minister Janez Poklukar told reporters he would propose prohibiting the vaccine except for cases where an individual specifically requires it.
-The national public health body in charge of vaccinations is likely to accept the proposal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)